Almond cookies that smell like holidays

 Divide the cookie dough into two logs, using a bench scraper, as shown above.
 At this point, you can freeze them for later use.

-Bake these cookies for 10 minutes, flip them, and bake them for another 8 minutes or until these cookies become golden brown.
+Bake these cookies for 10 minutes, flip and bake them for another 8 minutes, or until these cookies become golden brown.
 When you start to smell cookies, it is time to take them out of the oven.

 These almond cookies are addictive.
 Share them with your friends, family, and neighbors before they are all gone!
 You may find other healthy snack recipes equally intriguing (pumpkin porridge, granola, oatmeal chocolate cookies).